The Projected Man: Plot

 The two try to convince Sheila to stop the projection, but as she is inexperienced with the device, she instead ends up projecting Steiner to somewhere else.
 He ends up at a construction site, the hideout of a band of thieves who are attempting to break into a bank.
 It is learned that an error in the projection has given Steiner the ability to kill people by touching them, and has mutilated one half of his body.
 Steiner kills the criminals, and then enters a store, where he steals a pair of rubber gloves and a coat.
 He then breaks into the institute, where he finds Latham and kills him.
 He also destroys the building's power supply, alerting Hill and Mitchell that something is wrong.
-By this time, Inspector Davis (Derek Farr) has discovered the bodies of the criminals and is determined to stop Steiner.
+By this time, Inspector Davis has discovered the bodies of the criminals and is determined to stop Steiner.

 Sheila is kidnapped by Steiner, who interrogates her in her apartment.
 She reveals that Blanchard and Latham planned against him, angering Steiner.
 Before leaving, Steiner sets Sheila's apartment on fire with her inside (unaware that she survives) and goes to hide at Blanchard's house.
 When Blanchard returns home, he is killed by Steiner.
 Meanwhile, Davis has examined Latham's body and realizes that the electric marks left on Latham were the same as the criminals.
 Steiner shows up at Hill's house, where he finds her and Mitchell.
 Steiner demands that they tell him where he can find more electricity, since after the projection he needs energy to survive.
 Hill and Mitchell try to convince him to return to the laboratory so they can try reversing the projection, but Steiner rebuffs them and leaves toward a power plant.